-- 1.2 [with adjective or noun modifier] • informal An activity or domain in which a great deal of time or effort is expended: the Shakespeare industryMore example sentences
+- 1.2 [count noun, with adjective or noun modifier] • informal An activity or domain in which a great deal of effort is expended: the Shakespeare industryMore example sentences

 - Another possible approach might examine Chaucerian criticism as a marketplace of ideas: how market-like is the ‘Chaucer industry’?

 - The Mozart industry has thrown down the glove, challenging musicians and listeners to search out every nook in which a Mozart note may have hidden.

 - 2 [mass noun] Hard work: the kitchen became a hive of industryMore example sentences

 hard work, industriousness, diligence, assiduity, application, sedulousness, sedulity, conscientiousness, steadiness, tirelessness, persistence, pertinacity, perseverance, dedication, determination, rigour, rigorousness; activity, busyness, energy, vigour, effort, labour, dynamism, zeal, productiveness• archaic laboriousness, continuance• rare perseveration

 - Her sewing room, based in her farm in Fife, which she shares with her fiancé, is a hive of industry.

 - On some occasions three courts were sitting simultaneously and it was a hive of industry and justice.